antwanvdm/php-oop-music-collection/README.md

 - Implement PHP8 Attributes (and other possible cool PHP8 stuff)

 ## Changelog
+### v1.3.0
+- Added way more flexible template usage and child templates ($yield)
+- Added psalm & php-cs-fixer configuration.
+Fixed all the code including some minor phpunit fixes
+- Support for GET/POST which included major refactoring of Router/Handlers
+- Added support for JSON response next to HTML fom the BaseHandler

 ### v1.2.0
 - Implemented a very basis Dependency Injection system
 - Implemented language translation (just for storing copy centralised).
 It's prepared